St Govan's Chapel

 St Govan's Chapel is a chapel located at St Govan's Head, Pembrokeshire in south west Wales.

 Built into the side of a limestone cliff, the building measures 20 × 12 ft with walls constructed from limestone, and consists of two chambers, one in the front and one in the back.
-The majority of the chapel was built in the thirteenth century, although parts of it may date back further to the sixth century when Saint Govan, a monk moved into a cave located on the site of the chapel.
+The majority of the chapel was built in the thirteenth century, although parts of it may date back further to the sixth century when Saint Govan, a monk, moved into a cave located on the site of the chapel.
 One legend suggests that Saint Govan is buried underneath the chapel's altar, located at the east end of the building.
-The entrance to the building is via. a doorway on the north side, low stone benches run along the north and south walls and an empty bell-cote is located at the west end.
+The entrance to the building is via a doorway on the north side, low stone benches run along the north and south walls and an empty bell-cote is located at the west end.
 The slate roof is suspected to be a modern addition compared to the rest of the building.

-The building is accessible from the clifftop by climbing down a set of 52 stairs, although tourist organisations propagate the legend that when counted, the number of steps differs between going down and going back up.
+The building is accessible from the clifftop by climbing down a set of 52 steps, although tourist organisations propagate the legend that when counted, the number of steps differs between going down and going back up.

-The building was listed with Grade I status on 2 August 1996.
+The building was listed with Grade I status on 8 February 1996.
 The chapel is within the Castlemartin Military Training Area and is sometimes inaccessible because of military activity.

-The chapel was used as a location in episode 1 of the third series of the BBC drama His Dark Materials.
+The chapel was used as a location in episodes 1–3 of the third series of the BBC drama His Dark Materials.

 Ogof Gofan

-Under the chapel is a huge cave system, Ogof Gofan, containing a "cathedral-like structure", but accessible only by means of abseiling down the cliff face.
-The cave was re-discovered only in 1966, but it had been used by people for thousands of years, when the sea was miles away from the cave mouth.
+Under the chapel is a huge cave system, Ogof Gofan, containing a "cathedral-like structure", accessible only by abseiling down the cliff.
+The cave was re-discovered in 1966, but it had been used by people for thousands of years, from when the sea was miles from the cave mouth.